Authors: Cheryl Reed, Tim Coombs, Rosemary Dickson

 Type of resource: Conference Presentations and Papers

-Learning Objective 1: The audience will learn of the development and properties of the YES PHN survey.
+Learning Objective 1: The audience will learn of the development of the LCQ-S, including its suitability, validity and reliability.